-Department of Health Informatics and Information Management
+Department of Health Informatics & Information Management

 Nursing Building, Suite 204